May 18-27th 2020 (camping) – canceled

 This tour descends from a tradition layed out by our Eastern and South Serbian Nomad’s Adventures, trying to extract the best out of them, and to bring your experience of this magical mountainous area even one step further.
 That is why we will not try to explain to you in detail what you will do day after day – because every day will be a new adventure, a chance to unveil and enjoy something new.
 Until we get to the end, concluding your perfect overlanding story of the Balkans.

-For the late season hotel tour, accomodation on half-board basis (two meals) will be provided in small, comfortable, out of the way mountain hotels (self-payment, more details on request).
+For the late season hotel tour, accomodation on half-board basis (two meals) will be provided in small, comfortable, out of the way mountain hotels.

 On the camping tours we’ll be sleeping on nice natural campsites in total wilderness, often near rivers, streams or lakes.
 Our average time of arrival to campsite is between 17:00 and 18:00, and morning departure time is usually between 8:30 and 9:30.
 There will be plenty of firewood for building campfires, and in most cases there won’t be other people anywhere nearby.
 Although Serbia is a country rich with wildlife, with a large population of wolves, they pose no threat to the campers, so you can be relaxed.
 The altitude of our campsites will range between 700 and 1700 m, so it can be cold during the night.
 To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food (although you can also use campfire), mobile refrigerator (12 V), etc.

 Equipment of your vehicle for the Secret Carpathians tours should include